chrishoward-au/Architect/README.txt

 3. The screenshot description corresponds to screenshot-3.(png|jpg|jpeg|gif).

 == Changelog ==
+= 0.6 =
+* Switched to Redux for metaboxes and options pages

 = 0.5 =
 * A new name!
 Architect
 * First public beta